Piyu-Pika/Chatter-G/README.md

 └── go.mod
 ```

 ## Requirements
-To run Godzilla, you will need the following:
+To run Chatter G, you will need the following:

 - **Flutter SDK** (version [insert version, e.g., 3.19.0])
 - **Dart** (included with Flutter)